Skip to content

 At the top of the screen, the timecode information for each of the left and right channels is displayed largely.

-- JAM Button: "Jams (sync copies)" the current input timecode.
-When this is pressed, the timecode value at that moment is saved in the internal memory, and the generator (output) can be synchronized to that value and started immediately (see "JAM Function").
+• JAM Button: "Jams (sync copies)" the current input timecode.
+When pressed, the current input timecode is saved into an available JAM memory slot, and the generator can immediately start in JAM mode from that value (see "JAM Function").

 Inter-channel Discrepancy Display (CH Δ)